upenn-libraries/alchemy/README.md

 # Running the CLI App

-The CLI app runs 'tasks', which are simply Java classes that a simple framework that facilitates interaction with the Elements API.
-The app ships with several predefined tasks; you can also create your own.
+The CLI app runs 'tasks', which are simply Java classes used by a simple framework that facilitates interaction with the Elements API.
+The app ships with several predefined tasks, and you can also create your own.

 To run a task:
 ```